 In January 2016, Driscoll’s started selling Fair Trade Certified organic strawberries and raspberries from Baja California, Mexico.
 The program started small, pinpointing a specific region that could benefit with limited quantity.
-Given the success of the initial program, we’ve expanded to include an additional 1,000 workers and commit to certifying 100% of the fruit coming out of Baja California, Mexico by the end of 2019.
+Given the success of the initial program, we’ve expanded to include an additional 1,000 workers making 100% of the fruit coming out of Baja California, Mexico certified Fair Trade.
 Scaling the program means more opportunity for you to buy Fair Trade berries resulting in more funds to improve the lives of the farmworkers and their communities.

 How Does the Fair Trade Certified Program Work?

 BerryMex employees vote for candidates to participate in the general Fair Trade Certified committee elections later that day.